 You’ll also want to have your final dress fittings and make sure everything fits perfectly.
 And don’t forget to apply for your marriage license!

 As the wedding week approaches, it’s time to relax and let your planner take over.
 They’ll handle all the last-minute details and make sure everything runs smoothly on the day of the wedding.
 All you need to do is show up and enjoy your special day.

 Hiring Curated By Kim Weddings and Events as your Boston Indian fusion wedding planner can make all the difference when planning your wedding.
 With this timeline, you can be sure that everything is taken care of and you can enjoy a stress-free wedding planning experience.
 Congratulations on your upcoming wedding, and we wish you all the best!

-Cultural & Fusion wedding planner in Connecticut for the modern couple, that embraces luxe experiences, family and your unique love story.
+Cultural & Fusion wedding planner in Connecticut for the modern couple, that embraces refined experiences, family, heritage and a great love story!

 back to top